Drosh: Geography

-Demography

-Ethnically, most residents are Khos and Pashtuns.

-Khowar and Pashto languages are the languages spoken by the majority of the people in Drosh.
-Drosh is low elevation and is a large village in Chitral District on the traditional trade route to Drosh-Jalalabad Road.

-After Khowar, Pashto is also spoken and understood.
-Because most of the Pashto speakers are from the surrounding areas like Dir, Afghanistan, they settled in the area.

 Climate

 The climate in Drosh is warm and temperate.
 The rain in Drosh falls mostly in the winter, with relatively little rain in the summer.
 This location is classified as Csa by Köppen and Geiger.
 The average annual temperature in Drosh is 17.1 °C. The average annual rainfall is 676 mm.
 Drosh has a Mediterranean climate (Köppen climate classification Csa) with hot, mostly dry summers and cool moist winters with some snow.